gageb3/JobList/README.md

 - If a user currently spends 10 hours a week organizing job applications, the app could reduce that to 7 hours a week.

-## Product Overview
-**Problem:** Managing multiple job applications can be very tedious.
-With keeping track of things such as deadlines, recruiter contacts, and specific interview dates things usually end up scattered or unorganized. <br>

-**Solution:** Joblist provides a clean, modern, and secure platform to: <br>
-- Log and Manage every job application in one consistent place
-- Track Progress through each stage of the hiring process
-- Receive reminders for follow-ups or important deadlines

 ## MINIMUM ACCEPTANCE CRITERIA
 - CRUD Operations: Users can create, view, update, and delete job applications with key details.
 Example: Company, Position, status, dates.
 - Authentication: Secure signup/login with encrypted passwords and JWT tokens.